GitHub Actions CI/CD Pipeline for PHP: A Practical Setup Guide

 Version Control Workflows Matter Too

 The pipeline only runs on code that reaches the repository.
 Establishing a clear git branching strategy ensures that feature branches are tested before merging and that the main branch stays deployable at all times.
+Without a solid version control workflow, the pipeline cannot do its job effectively.

 Consider adopting a workflow where feature branches are created for each change, tested via pull request, reviewed by at least one other person, and then merged to main only when the pipeline passes.
 This catches issues before they reach the deployment stage.
+The pipeline acts as a gatekeeper, but the workflow determines what gets to the gate.

 Building a Reliable Deployment Process